pyrenaicus/nuwe-scroll-box/README.md

 # CUSTOM HORIZONTAL SCROLL BOX

-This project is a response to the chalenge JOBarcelona '22 online hackathon.
+This project is a response to the challenge JOBarcelona '22 online hackathon.

 The main objective is to build a component library to show custom lists of gifts in a horizontal scroll component (vertical for mobile or tablet).